nextwebb/blog-posts/ckg54m3ql06hudcs1ebjm0rfw.md

 - Installing the cron daemon
 - The Job to be done

 Cron is a time-based job scheduling daemon found in Unix-like operating systems, including Linux distributions.
 Almost every Linux distribution has some form of Cron installed by default.
-However, if you have a Debian Linux distro without Cron preinstalled, you can install with using the APT package manager.
+However, if you have a Debian Linux distro without Cron preinstalled, you can install it using the APT package manager.

 Before installing any package on a Debian machine, update the computer’s local package database: